 learn the identities of.

-The Red and Green Rangers; constantly at odds.
+The Red and Green Rangers; constantly at odds. |

-While the first 15 episodes were in various stages of
+While the first 15 episodes were in various stages of production, the

-production, the producers went ahead in the Sentai
+producers went ahead in the Sentai series

-that the team would soon be joined by a 6th member: Dragon Ranger (Shiro Izumi).
+team would soon be joined by a 6th member: Dragon Ranger (Shiro Izumi).
 Storylines were

 quickly modified to lead up to the appearance of this new Green Ranger, as well